-- High complexity semen analysis to assess sperm concentration, motility and morphology, and a semen culture to check for the presence of bacteria.
+- High complexity semen analysis to assess sperm concentration, motility and morphology.

 - Trial (“mock”) transfer will also be performed with your sonohysterogram.
 This is a “dress rehearsal” utilizing a soft embryo transfer catheter to make sure that there will be no problem transferring the embryos into the uterus during the IVF cycle.

 - Ovarian reserve assessment: Antral Follicle Count or AFC is an ultrasound evaluation to count the number of eggs present in your ovaries.
 This, together with other ovarian reserve markers (FSH, estrogen and AMH) can help the doctor determine the dosage of hormone injections required to stimulate egg development.
 High AFC, high AMH and low FSH are usually predictive of good ovarian reserve.